Summer GTTC Student Internship Showcase

 Computer Administrator II

-The GTTC, stakeholder partners, schools and employers collaborated to create a successful pilot of student high-tech internships in the summer of 2021.
-Fourteen student interns in southeast Michigan completed 120 hours of paid internships in six companies and agencies:
+The GTTC, stakeholder partners, schools and employers collaborate to create successful student high-tech internships.
+In 2021 and 2022, twenty-one student interns in southeast Michigan completed paid internships in ten companies and agencies.

 City of Livonia